G3 Canada Ltd. has cleared a major hurdle in its efforts to build a new grain export terminal in North Vancouver.

 The project was approved subject to 74 permit conditions, which can be viewed online at bit.ly/28g8cPR.

-The cost of the new terminal has been estimated at $500 to $600 million.
+The cost of the terminal has been pegged at $500 to $600 million.